isanghamitra/AI-Powered-Bot/AI Powered Bot (sanghamitra)/README.md

 create chatbots that can carry a conversation with your customers to increase sales, assist your website visitors with questions they may have, provide technical support or do whatever else your imagination inspires you to do.
-By the time you finish this course, you will be able to rightfully call yourself a chatbot builder.